hashimalimalik/Hello-Pandas/README.md

 # Hello-Pandas
- Everything you need to get started with Numpy.
+ Everything you need to get started with Pandas.
 Good Luck!